Opinion dynamics: Statistical physics and beyond: Quantifying opinion dynamics in empirical data

-An alternative to text analysis is the use of social network information, in particular the list of accounts followed by an individual on Twitter.
-This is the main data source of methods that identify a scale of ideology from conservative to liberal for US Twitter users \cite{barbera_birds_2015}.
-This metric correlates with the degree of partisanship across regions in the US.
-This method has been extended to capture ideology in more than one dimension in multi-party systems, in particular when considering retweet data that is more dynamic than follower links \cite{martin-gutierrez_multipolar_2023}.
-This combines the time-sensivity of text analysis with the robustness of network analysis, offering a promising approach for future research using social media data in opinion dynamics.
+An alternative to text analysis is the use of social network information, especially the lists of followed accounts by individuals on Twitter.
+This is the main data source of methods identifying a scale of ideology from conservative to liberal in the US \cite{barbera_birds_2015}, a metric that correlates with the degree of partisanship across regions in the country.
+This method has been extended to capture ideology in more than one dimension in multi-party systems \cite{ramaciotti_morales_inferring_2022,peralta_multidimensional_2024}, particularly when considering more dynamic retweet data \cite{martin-gutierrez_multipolar_2023}.
+Such approaches combine the time sensitivity of text analysis with the robustness of network analysis, offering a promising approach for future research using social media data in opinion dynamics.

-\paragraph{System-level measurement of polarization}
+\paragraph{System-level measurement of polarization.}

 Beyond individuals as units of analysis, a major motivation for the use of social media data is its potential to reveal system-level structures that signal various types of polarization.
 Among the first studies to follow this approach, \textcite{conover_political_2011} collected tweets related to the 2010 U.S. congressional midterm elections through a hand-curated hashtags selection.
 The authors reconstructed both the retweet network (i.e., two users are connected if one retweets the other) and the mention network (i.e., two users are connected if one mentions the other), finding that the former is highly segregated, while the latter is not.
 This study opens the way to using the structure of Twitter interactions as a tool to infer the opinions of users, as retweets can often be seen as an endorsement of the opinion of the retweeted user.
 For example, retweet and follow networks can be partitioned to quantify the level of controversy, or polarization, in a conversation over a certain topic \cite{garimella_quantifying_2018}, without relying on a priori assignments to opinion groups.
 Alternatively, network polarization was operationalized as a metric of fragmentation or modularity with respect to party identity on networks of links with a positive meaning, such as likes \cite{garcia_ideological_2015} or retweets \cite{barbera_tweeting_2015}.
 Polarization manifested as partisan sorting also in other contexts, such as scientific book purchases \cite{shi_millions_2017} and other preferences like restaurants or music \cite{shi_cultural_2017}.